sixfantasy/pokemonweb/TECHNICMANUAL.md

 ### 3.2 CSS SEARCH
 ## 4.API
 We have used the API "https://pokeapi.co/api/v2/" which has 1302 entries, which is invoked with a fetch and a return, through several constants
+## 5.KEY FEATURES
+Uses PokeAPI to get all the Pokemon data
+## 6.INSTALL
+Install this project with:

+This project doesn't need to be installed
+## 7.USAGE
+Read stats about different Pokemon.
+## 8.POKEFILES
+The Pokefiles used is: https://pokeapi.co/api/v2/
+## 9.AUTHORS